 - 3.1 The LFC and the Deputy Mayor for Fire and Resilience are required to have due regard to the Public Sector Equality Duty (section 149 of the Equality Act 2010) when taking decisions.
 This in broad terms involves understanding the potential impact of policy and decisions on different people, taking this into account and then evidencing how decisions were reached. - 3.2 It is important to note that consideration of the Public Sector Equality Duty is not a one-off task.
-The duty must be fulfilled before taking a decision, at the time of taking a decision, andafter the decision has been taken. - 3.3 The protected characteristics are: age, disability, gender reassignment, pregnancy and maternity, marriage and civil partnership (but only in respect of the requirements to have due regard to the need to eliminate discrimination), race (ethnic or national origins, colour or nationality), religion or belief (including lack of belief), sex, and sexual orientation. - 3.4 The Public Sector Equality Duty requires decision-takers in the exercise of all their functions, to have due regard to the need to: - eliminate discrimination, harassment and victimisation and other prohibited conduct. - advance equality of opportunity between people who share a relevant protected characteristic and persons who do not share it. - foster good relations between people who share a relevant protected characteristic and persons who do not share it. - 3.5 Having due regard to the need to advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it involves havingdue regard, in particular, to the need to: - remove or minimise disadvantages suffered by persons who share a relevant protected characteristic where those disadvantages are connected to that characteristic.
+The duty must be fulfilled before taking a decision, at the time of taking a decision, andafter the decision has been taken. - 3.3 The protected characteristics are: age, disability, gender reassignment, pregnancy and maternity, marriage and civil partnership (but only in respect of the requirements to have due regard to the need to eliminate discrimination), race (ethnic or national origins, colour or nationality), religion or belief (including lack of belief), sex, and sexual orientation. - 3.4 The Public Sector Equality Duty requires decision-takers in the exercise of all their functions, to have due regard to the need to: - eliminate discrimination, harassment and victimisation and other prohibited conduct. - advance equality of opportunity between people who share a relevant protected characteristic and persons who do not share it. - foster good relations between people who share a relevant protected characteristic and persons who do not share it.

-- take steps to meet the needs of persons who share a relevant protected characteristic thatare different from the needs of persons who do not share it. - encourage persons who share a relevant protected characteristic to participate in publiclife or in any other activity in which participation by such persons is disproportionately low. - 3.6 The steps involved in meeting the needs of disabled persons that are different from the needs of persons who are not disabled include, in particular, steps to take account of disabled persons' disabilities. - 3.7 Having due regard to the need to foster good relations between persons who share a relevant protected characteristic and persons who do not share it involves having due regard, in particular, to the need to: - tackle prejudice - promote understanding. - 3.8 The Equality Impact Assessment (EIA) as set out in LFC 0684 Local Pay Policy report remains extant because this Pay Policy does not, in and of itself, change any existing arrangements; it sets out arrangements which have previously been agreed and adopted.
-The principal terms and conditions of chief officers, including the policies and approach to remuneration, apply equally to all members of the Top Management Group.
+- 3.5 Having due regard to the need to advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it involves havingdue regard, in particular, to the need to: - remove or minimise disadvantages suffered by persons who share a relevant protected characteristic where those disadvantages are connected to that characteristic. - take steps to meet the needs of persons who share a relevant protected characteristic thatare different from the needs of persons who do not share it. - encourage persons who share a relevant protected characteristic to participate in publiclife or in any other activity in which participation by such persons is disproportionately low. - 3.6 The steps involved in meeting the needs of disabled persons that are different from the needs of persons who are not disabled include, in particular, steps to take account of disabled persons' disabilities. - 3.7 Having due regard to the need to foster good relations between persons who share a relevant protected characteristic and persons who do not share it involves having due regard, in particular, to the need to: - tackle prejudice - promote understanding. - 3.8 An Equality Impact Assessment (EIA) has been undertaken in preparing the 2024/25 Pay Policy with no adverse impacts on staff within the protected characteristic groups and demonstrating compliance with the Public Sector Equality Duty.
+Although this Pay Policy does not, in and of itself, change any existing arrangements; it sets out arrangements which have previously been agreed and adopted.
+The principal terms and conditions of chief officers, including the policies and approach to remuneration, apply equally to all members of the Top Management Group. - 3.9 The EIA data does show there is under -representation amongst the Top Management Group from staff who are black, Asian and from other ethnic minorities, and to a lesser extent from staff who are women.
+There are work streams underway to seek to improve diversity at the senior grades which sit within the LFC's Togetherness Strategy action plan (which is being reviewed).
+The LFC also publishes annually gender, disability and ethnicity pay gap action plans which bring together the key steps being taken to tackle the varying gender, disability and ethnicity pay gaps across the Brigade.